Contact: email@example.com | (310) 506-4852

-Raniewicz is set to enter her second decade of coaching with this stop in Malibu.
-A 2003 graduate of Cal State San Bernardino, Raniewicz spent the last five seasons as the associate head coach at Cerritos College under the direction of legendary head coach Karen Welliver.
+Raniewicz is in her second decade of coaching with this stop in Malibu.
+A 2003 graduate of Cal State San Bernardino, Raniewicz spent five seasons (2008-13) as the associate head coach at Cerritos College under the direction of legendary head coach Karen Welliver.
 During her tenure with the Falcons, the team posted a 99-53 overall record (.651) and captured back-to-back league titles in 2009-10.

 During her final year at Cerritos, Raniewicz was named Adjunct Professor of the Year - one of just two such honors awarded annually by the college.

 "I feel blessed to be here on a campus with such high standards in terms of faith and academics," said Raniewicz at her hiring.
 "It has been a very positive experience coming in and getting to know the team.
 This is a group of great young women and I'm looking forward to building the program and getting out there to recruit more student-athletes who represent all the wonderful aspects of Pepperdine University."

 Before her stint at Cerritos College, Raniewicz served as head coach at LaSalle High School in Pasadena, Calif., for the 2007-08 season after spending a year as an assistant coach at Menlo College.
 Raniewicz helped the Oaks to a 25-3 slate in 2006-07 and a No. 7 national ranking.
 Raniewicz served as an assistant under head coach Ryan Weisenberg at Mater Dei High School for the 2005-06 season and also briefly worked with the future Pepperdine head coach at the WNBA's Houston Comets in 2007, serving as an advance scout/video coordinator.